Art Education, BFA

 Admission Requirements

-Post-Baccalaureate applicants must first apply to the Peck School of the Arts and meet program requirements found on the Peck School of the Arts apply page.
+Post-Baccalaureate applicants must first apply to the Peck School of the Arts and meet specific Peck School of the Arts program requirements.

 Advance to Major and Retention